OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 This is what paved to way for Java.

-Java is using a syntax similar to C. It used a similar way to declare function and methods, uses curly braces `{}` to define code blocks, *but*:
+Java is using a syntax similar to C. It uses a similar way to declare function and methods, uses curly braces `{}` to define code blocks, *but*:
 - There is no `#define` statement
 - It does not require the programmer to deal with pointers
 - It runs on a Java Virtual Machine.
 As a result, a `class` compiled somewhere will run